Open VPN EdgeRouter: A Practical Guide to Securely Connecting Your Network

 Q7: How do I enable split tunneling on OpenVPN for EdgeRouter?

 Configure your server to push only specific routes or set up the client to exclude traffic not destined for certain networks.
 This keeps non-VPN traffic on the local ISP path while routing VPN-specific destinations through the tunnel.
+J. edge review: a comprehensive 2026 guide to J. edge VPN speed privacy streaming and Canada compatibility

 Q8: What should I do if my VPN doesn’t pass traffic to the Internet?